neonmik/Wave-Machine-Firmware/README.md

         + DAC

     + Arp:
+        + Feature: The Arp Direction now holds the PLAYED_ORDER and CHORD functions.
+This has freed up tywo controls and makes logical sense (apart from Octave Direction, which I'll figure out later, probably on one of the controls I've saved)
         + Bugifx: Fixed a bug that caused notes to hang (MIDI and internal) when flipping between MONO and POLY arp mode.
 Made sure that the mode was only updated when inside the update loop.
         + Feature: Added a setting for "Played Order".
 Currently can only be turned on in firmware update, as no controls left to change it.
         + Feature: Added and fully implemented the Gate function.
 This allows you to use a pot to change the length of the Arp notes. setting fully Anti-Clockwise will result in a very short blip, while setting fully Clockwise will result in a note that ends when the next note begins.
 Make sure the Filter envelope is set correctly or you wont hear anything!